Equiem/pivotal-tracker-clj/README.md

 There is a utility function `pivotal-tracker-clj.core/token` that will attempt to extract the token from the environment variable `PIVOTAL_TRACKER_TOKEN`.

-There is also a convenience function `api!!` that curries the result of `pivotal-tracker-clj.core/token` into `api!`, if you're happy to rely on the environment variable.
+There is also a convenience function `api!!` that passes the result of `pivotal-tracker-clj.core/token` into `api!`.

+If you're happy to rely on the environment variable for all your API calls (pretty common) then just use this instead.

 For example: